 - Public Trust or local authority employee designated for this purpose.

 If you are in a remote community and unable to access a person listed in the Oaths and Declaration Act, a member of the New Zealand Police, school principal, minister of religion, or general practitioner is acceptable.

-A driver's licence is not acceptable proof of identification as it does not state your residency.
+A driver's licence is not acceptable proof of identification as it does not state your residency or gender.